Mhycka1/Mhycka1.github.io/index.md

     [550 rows x 13 columns]

+Next we calculate the p value by using the values of the total number of amendments for each year

 ```python
 # displaying the p-value of applying the ANOVA test.
 We need to gather the total amount of amendments passed for each year.